-As a kid, Brittany Whitehead was influenced by her grandparents, who lived through the Great Depression.
+As a kid, Brittney Whitehead was influenced by her grandparents, who lived through the Great Depression.
 At just 16-years-old, her grandfather dropped out of school to join the military, and her grandmother, who went to Brown University, was the financial mastermind of her family.

 “She caught on early that I was also interested in finance, particularly financial literacy.
 She took me under her wing when I was little and taught me how to budget my $5 allowance in the 80s,” Whitehead said.